 The standard for conventional loans is a two-year employment history.
 That doesn't mean you have to have been at the same employer for two years — it means lenders want to see two years of consistent, documentable employment or self-employment in the same field.
 If you've been in marketing for four years and you just took a new marketing job, your employment history is fine.
 The field continuity is what matters.

 What raises flags: gaps in employment, a switch to a completely different industry, or moving from salaried to commission-based income right before applying.
-Those require more documentation and sometimes a longer wait.
+Those situations require more documentation and sometimes a longer wait before lenders can use your new income to qualify you.

 When a New Job Actually Helps Your Application

 If your new job comes with a higher salary than your previous one, that's a straightforward positive for your application.
 Lenders use your current income to qualify you, not your income from two years ago.
-A job change that increases your income while staying in the same field is generally not a problem.
+A job change that increases your income while staying in the same field is generally not a problem at all.

 For salaried or hourly positions, your first pay stub from the new employer is typically enough to verify income.
-For commission or bonus income, lenders typically want a two-year history of variable pay before they'll count it - so if your new role has a higher base salary and a bonus structure, they'll usually qualify you on the base alone for now.
+For commission or bonus income, lenders typically want a two-year history of variable pay before they'll count it — so if your new role has a higher base salary plus a bonus structure, they'll usually qualify you on the base salary alone for now.
+That's still a perfectly workable situation.

 What If You Just Started and Haven't Received a Pay Stub Yet

 This situation comes up more than you'd think.
 If you've accepted an offer but your start date is still a few weeks out, some lenders will work with an offer letter.
-The offer letter needs to confirm your start date, your salary, and the fact that it's unconditional (not contingent on a background check that hasn't been completed yet).
-This isn't accepted by every lender or every loan program, but it's a legitimate path.
+The offer letter needs to confirm your start date, your salary, and the fact that it's unconditional — not contingent on a background check that hasn't been completed yet.
+This isn't accepted by every lender or every loan program, but it's a legitimate path worth asking about.

 Probationary Periods and What They Mean for Your Mortgage

 The bottom line is that a new job is rarely a dealbreaker.
-The specifics matter.
-At 14 Days to Close, we work through employment situations like this routinely.
-Schedule a callback with a loan advisor and we'll tell you exactly where you stand.
+The specifics matter more than the situation itself.
+At 14 Days to Close, we work through employment situations like this routinely — field changes, offer letters, probationary periods, commission structures.
+Schedule a callback with a loan advisor and we'll tell you exactly where you stand before you start shopping.